FAA clears Boeing to resume deliveries of 787 Dreamliner

 The FAA said it will inspect each plane before it is approved for delivery.

-“We expect deliveries to resume in the coming days,” the FAA said.
+American Airlines was hit particularly hard by the halt in deliveries.
+Earlier this year, it delayed some planned international flights because Boeing wasn't able to deliver the planes on schedule.

+American said Monday that its newest 787 will come from a Boeing factory in South Carolina and is expected to begin carrying passengers “in the coming weeks.”
+American said that will make 47 active 787s in its fleet, with another 42 on order.

-Shares of Boeing Co., which is based in Arlington, Virginia, were up 1.8% in afternoon trading Monday.
+Shares of Boeing Co., which is based in Arlington, Virginia, gained less than 1% on Monday after being up nearly 4% earlier in the trading session.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.